meatball133/crystal/concepts/classes/about.md

 ## Class methods

-[Class methods][class-methods], are methods that are defined on a class, and not on the instances of a class.
+[Class methods][class-methods], are methods that are defined on a class, but not on the instances of that class.
 They offer a way to create methods that are not dependent on the state of the instance.
-They are defined using the `def` keyword, followed by `self.` and the name of the method.
+They are defined using the `def` keyword, followed by `self.<method name>`.
 `self` is a reference to the namespace which self is being called from.
 In this case, it is a reference to the class, `Account`.
 It would be the same as if you would have written `Account.`, but `self.` is the preferred way to do it.